 Serving Size:1 cake

-Are you ready to see a video of this mini cake recipe?
+Are you ready to see a video of this recipe?
 Check it out in this post!
 Let me know if you’d try this recipe in the comments!

-If you enjoyed this mini cakes recipe, I’d love for you to check out these other bite sized desserts:
+If you enjoyed this dessert, I’d love for you to check out these other bite sized desserts: